tianocore/edk2/.pytool/Plugin/SpellCheck/Readme.md

 This list allows words to be added to the dictionary for the spell checker when this package is tested.
 These follow the rules of the cspell config words field.

+### ExtraDictionaries

+This list allows dictionary files to be added to the dictionary for the spell checker when this package is tested.
+Dictionary files contain one word per line.
+Dictionary paths interpreted from workspace root.
+All words in custom dictionary files are added to the cspell config words field for simplicity.
+Useful if you have a lot of custom words and allows integration with other cspell plugins (ex: vscode's Code Spell Checker plugin).
+Comments are not supported; if a word requires a comment it should be added to the `ExtendWords` config where comments can be added.

 ### IgnoreStandardPaths